The top 10 ski hills and clubs near Toronto

 Lakeridge Resort is also in the Oak Ridges Moraine in Uxbridge, Ontario.
 It has more than 20 runs spread over 70 acres, with black diamond trails for experts as well as beginner hills.
 There are also mogul runs and three dedicated snowboard terrain parks.
 While hours vary depending on the day and time of year, night skiing is generally available until 9:30 p.m.

 Glen Eden has two major selling points: 1) it's extremely close to Toronto, and 2) it's reasonably priced.
 Passes range from $30 to $41.
-It's not a big hill by any stretch, but there's a terrain park and even a tubing field for kids who have yet to master skiing.
+It's not a big hill by any stretch, but there's a terrain park and the skiing is great.

 Brimacombe is a not-for-profit initiative in Orono, Ontario, between Oshawa and Port Hope.
 It has 23 slopes of varying difficulty, 11 of which are open for night skiing.
 There are also two chalets with cafeterias, four quad chairlifts, and professional instruction available.
 Prices vary widely based on your visit, and are customizable and affordable.